 Voice To OthersBill Bradley’s story shows how a famous sports career can be parlayed into politics, and also how adding book publishing to the mix can help expand and auger that celebrity and build beyond it.
 Although a sports celebrity and nationally-known political figure for most of his life, Bradley in recent years has turned his notoriety and personal efforts toward highlighting the lives of others.
 In 2007, Bradley became associated with the StoryCorps project, which is aired on National Public Radio’s Morning Edition show.
 StoryCorps collects the stories of everyday Americans for the American Folklife Foundation.
 Bradley also hosts his own radio show, American Voices, a weekly show on Sirius Satellite Radio that highlights the accomplishments of Americans both famous and unknown.
 This show includes interviews with everyday Americans who have interesting jobs, or who have made unique or helping contributions with no expectation of financial return.
 His guests have also included well-known Americans such as actor Hal Holbrook, singer Bonnie Raitt, and former boxer George Foreman.
 Bradley’s books, speeches, Op-Eds, and other details can be found at his website.
 In early 2009, Bradley’s name was also mentioned as a possible replacement for retiring NBA commissioner David Stern.

 See also at this website the “Politics & Culture” page or the “Annals of Sport” page for additional story choices in those categories.
-Thanks for visiting – and if you like what you see here, please consider making a donation to support this website.
+Thanks for visiting – and if you like what you find here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle

 Date Posted: 28 May 2009